IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In the code above we compute whether the logged in person is a hockey player.
-Expression "*loginManager.LoggedInPerson*" passed to *ContainsComputing* method is evaluated by ObservableComputations only once: when *ContainsComputing&lt;Person&gt;* class is instantiated (when ContainsComputing is called).
+Expression "*loginManager.LoggedInPerson*" passed to *ContainsComputing* method is evaluated by ObservableComputations only once: when *ContainsComputing&lt;Person&gt;* class is instantiated (when *ContainsComputing* is called).
 If *LoggedInPerson* property changes, that change is not reflected in *isLoggedInPersonHockeyPlayer*.
 Of course, you can use more complex expression than "*loginManager.LoggedInPerson* for passing as an argument to any ObservableComputations extension method.
 As you see passing argument as non-observable of type *T* is ordinary way to pass argument of type *T*.

 ### Passing argument as observable

-In the previous section, we assumed that our application does not support logging out (and subsequent logging in), so that the *LoginManager.LoggedInPerson* property changes.
+In the previous section, we assumed that our application does not support logging out (and subsequent logging in).
+In other words the application doesn't treat changes of *LoginManager.LoggedInPerson* property.
 Let us add logging out to our application:
 ```csharp
 using System;
 using System.Collections.ObjectModel;